Frequently Asked Questions

 The Priority Command vehicle transmitter starts transmitting the vehicle's

-GPS coordinates whenever its siren is in use or when the driver
+GPS coordinates whenever its lightbar is in use or when the driver

 has pushed the Override On button.
 The Priority Command intersection receiver tracks the location, speed,